 Evaluating Point of Care Ultrasounds Entry Level to Flagship Level

 The large variety of point of care ultrasound features, functionality, and price on the market these days can make it difficult to narrow it down to just one unit.
 Whether you’re looking at new or used or refurbished POC ultrasound machines there are a wide variety of possibilities.
 National Ultrasound’s team of experts, made up of experienced sonographers has put together recommendations for point of care ultrasound equipment.
-The units highlighted below cover entry-level, mid-level, flagship-level, and portable to help you understand the different options so you can buy the best ultrasound machine for your practice.
+The units highlighted below cover entry-level, mid-level, high-level and flagship-level to help you understand the different options so you can buy the best ultrasound machine for your practice.

 Entry Level Point of Care Ultrasound Machines

-- Cardiac – Mindray M7 Ultrasound Machine
+- Cardiac – Mindray Z60 Ultrasound Machine

 - Vascular – GE Versana Premier Ultrasound Machine

-- OB/GYN – Mindray DC40 Ultrasound Machine
+- OB/GYN – Mindray DC-40 Ultrasound Machine

 - Urology, Internal Medicine – Mindray M6 Ultrasound Machine